cinemagoer/cinemagoer/.github/ISSUE_TEMPLATE.md

 #### Version of IMDbPY, Python and OS

+**NOTICE: please always try the latest version from the repository before submitting a bug.**

 - **Python:** `python3 -V` or, if you are using Python 2, `python -V`
 - **IMDbPY:** `python3 -c 'import imdb ; print(imdb.VERSION)'` or, if you are using Python 2, `python -c 'import imdb ; print(imdb.VERSION)'`
 - **OS:** `python -c 'import platform ; print(platform.uname())'`